The EOFY for US taxpayers is the 31st of December 2022. Here's what you need to know and do to prep your crypto taxes

 Crypto investors who fail to file their taxes with the IRS by the 18th of April 2023 face steep penalties of up to 25% of their tax bill, a maximum of 3 years in prison and a $250,000 fine.

 So what’s the best way to avoid an unwelcome IRS audit?

 Let's dive in.

 The US financial year runs from the 1st of January to the 31st of December every year.
-You need to report your crypto transactions for the 2021 financial year by the 18th of April 2023.
-This is usually the 15th each year, but has been extended from the 15th of April.
+You need to report your crypto transactions for the 2022 financial year by the 18th of April 2023.
+This is usually the 15th each year, but has been extended in light of the holiday weekend.

 It’s important to understand that if you want to optimize your tax position and pay less tax, you need to do this before the end of the financial year, that the 31st of December 2022.
 Any transactions you make after this point won’t count towards your 2022 taxes but the 2023 tax return instead.